-We are currently launching our new Identity, reflecting our ambition for future growth as well as our corporate purpose to enrich people's lives.
-As a company, our services give people in Asia access to important daily products, create sustainable value for our partners and generate jobs across the region.
+Last year, we also launched our new DKSH Identity, reflecting our strategy for growth as well as our purpose to enrich people's lives.
+As a company, we provide access to high quality products, services and insights to people in Asia and beyond, creating sustainable value for our partners.